 No one lives in the house anymore but my uncle does reside on the property at the back, him and his dog ‘Bugger’.

 Nanny Rima would tell my mum and her siblings to go and get a xmas tree.
 Xmas wasn’t a big thing for a Maori family back then so the kids would get a Willow tree and put it on this porch in a bucket of water.
 They would then decorate it with newspaper cut-outs and oranges.

 Mum remembers the shearing gangs that once worked here, it was a big sheep farm.
 I too remember those days on our farm in Nelson.
 The lanolin that would make my hands nice and soft, putting my hands on the sheep and telling them not to move or the shearer will cut them, picking up the wool and throwing the fleece onto the table.
 I can see it like my mum did.

-On my drive back from the farm I passed this letter box.
-I like how rural New Zealanders recycle anything, its practical and you won’t miss their driveway!
+On my drive back from the farm I passed this letterbox.
+I like how rural New Zealanders recycle anything.

 This is my Marae ‘Maramahue’.
 The last time I was here was nearly 20 years ago when my Nanny Rima passed away.
-It was nice to be back, its also been done up… a lot!
-I had to wash my close in the outdoor sink and then hang on the fence… except the fence was electric!
+The Marae has been renovated since then.
+We no longer need to wash our clothes in the outdoor sink and then hang on the fence… the fence was electric.

-We were told the story about a farmer who use to drive past our Marae all the time.
-Where you see the head now, there use to be a carving of a dog that stood proud.
-The farmer thought the dog had freaky eyes so he burnt it!
-Sometimes I think our Kaumatua make up stories!
-But then again, I love a good story so I’m happy to go along with it.
+We were told the story about a farmer who would drive past our Marae often.
+Where you see the head now, there was a carving of a dog that stood proudly.
+The farmer thought the dog had freaky eyes so he burnt it.
+Sometimes I think our Kaumatua make these stories up but I can’t help being mesmerised by their storytelling.

-When you hear the stories of our ancestors and those who grew up here you appreciate the land even more.
-You know how important it is to us as a human race.
+When you hear the stories of our ancestors and those who grew up here you appreciate the whenua (land) even more.

 Waiotahi is about 4.5 hours from Auckland city.
 The closest town is Opotiki.